 Weddings, Honeymoons and Romantic Getaways in the Lomaiviti Islands

-Get off the tourist trails of the Yasawas and the Mamanucas with another side of Fiji which begs to be discovered, the Lomaivitis.
+Get off the tourist trails of the Yasawas and the Mamanucas with another side of Fiji that begs to be discovered, the Lomaivitis.
 Just off the coast of Suva, the Lomaiviti Islands offer intriguing colonial and Fijian history, a diverse and untouched underwater seascape, and private island resorts wrapped in luxury.
 It’s the perfect wedding or honeymoon destination in Fiji where you’ll be away from the crowds with more chance to focus on each other.
 We’ll guide you through the best resorts, activities and romance packages for your special occasion with this wedding and honeymoon guide to the Lomaiviti Islands.

 7 Romantic Activities in the Lomaiviti Islands for Couples